MSC29/clean-architecture-python/README.md

 # Code quality & security

-Used in CI/CD; using setup.cfg to centralise all the config
+Used in CI/CD; using setup.cfg to centralize all the config

 ```bash
 autopep8 -i -r --global-config=setup.cfg ./src